Portable Tire Inflator Safety: Certifications and What to Check Before You Buy

 What Are the Safety Ratings for Tires?

-Tire safety ratings include tread wear, temperature resistance, traction, load rating and puncture resistance; you’ll monitor tire pressure and handling performance, follow safety standards, and choose higher grades to stay free and confidently mobile.
+Tire safety ratings cover tread wear, temperature resistance, traction, load rating, and puncture resistance.
+Monitor tire pressure regularly and choose tires with higher grades in the areas that matter most for your driving conditions and climate.

 What Are the Different Types of Tire Inflators?